Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-swiss-backup-products/README.md

                                         [--timeout TIMEOUT] --token TOKEN
                                         [--test TEST] [-w WARN]

-Checks your Infomaniak Swiss Backup product details via the Infomaniak API.
+Checks Infomaniak Swiss Backup product details via the Infomaniak API.
+Alerts when products are locked, maintenance window is active, or storage quota is exceeded.
+Products can be filtered by customer or tag.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --account-id ACCOUNT_ID
-                        Infomaniak Account-ID
+                        Infomaniak Account-ID.
   --always-ok           Always returns OK.
-  -c, --critical CRIT   Set the critical for the expiration date in days.
+  -c, --critical CRIT   CRIT threshold for the expiration date, in days.
-                        Default: 3
+                        Default: 3.
   --ignore-customer IGNORE_CUSTOMER
-                        Any product whose customer name matches this python regex will be ignored (repeating).
-Example: '(?i)test' for a case-insensitive search for "test".
+                        Any product whose customer name matches this Python regex will be ignored.
+Can be specified multiple times.
+Example: `--ignore-customer='(?i)test'`.
   --ignore-tag IGNORE_TAG
-                        Any product whose tag matches this python regex will be ignored (repeating).
-Example: '(?i)deprecated' for
+                        Any product whose tag matches this Python regex will be ignored.
+Can be specified multiple times.
+Example:
-                        a case-insensitive search for "deprecated".
+                        `--ignore-tag='(?i)deprecated'`.
-  --insecure            This option explicitly allows to perform "insecure"
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
-                        SSL connections.
-Default: False --no-proxy            Do not use a proxy.
-Default: False --severity {warn,crit}
+  --no-proxy            Do not use a proxy.
+  --severity {warn,crit}
-                        Severity for alerting other values.
-Default: warn --timeout TIMEOUT     Network timeout in seconds.
-Default: 8 (seconds) --token TOKEN         Infomaniak API token
+                        Severity for alerting on locked, maintenance, or busy products.
+Default: warn.
+  --timeout TIMEOUT     Network timeout in seconds.
+Default: 8 (seconds) --token TOKEN         Infomaniak API token.
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
-  -w, --warning WARN    Set the warning for the expiration date in days.
+  -w, --warning WARN    WARN threshold for the expiration date, in days.
-                        Default: 5
+                        Default: 5.
 ```